djangofan/WebDriverTestingTemplate/README.md

 Intellij-IDEA has a nice Gradle plugin that is included.
 The steps are otherwise similar to the Eclipse steps #3-#7 <br/>
 above.

-#### FAQ
-1. If the intellisense in Eclipse doesn't work, make sure you have added all the .class directories to<br/>
-    your Eclipse project classpath.
-(See the included .classpath file.)

 #### Notes
 I use "GitHub GUI" to sync my local project repo to GitHub.
 If you fork my project, I would recommend doing <br/>
 it this way unless you are a Git expert and prefer another way.<br/>